Create a future assignment

 and futureAssign()

-take serveral arguments that can be used
+take several arguments that can be used

 to explicitly specify what global variables and packages the future should